sjspielman/tasty/workshop/workshop-logistics.md

 ### Instruction sessions

-**During instruction sessions**, you will log into [our RStudio Server](https://rstudio.ccdatalab.org).
-An instructor may present some slides to introduce the material and then they will instruct you to navigate to [https://rstudio.ccdatalab.org](https://rstudio.ccdatalab.org), [enter your RStudio login credentials](../software-setup/rstudio-login.md#rstudio-server-set-up), and guide you through the course material.
+**During instruction sessions**, an instructor may present some slides to introduce the material, and then they will instruct you to navigate to the RStudio Server (<https://rstudio.ccdatalab.org>), [enter your RStudio login credentials](../software-setup/rstudio-login.md#rstudio-server-set-up), and guide you through the interactive lesson.
-Typically you will be asked to navigate to a specific R Notebook file and you will execute steps at the same time as your instructor.
+Typically instructors will prompt you to navigate to a specific R Notebook file, and you will execute steps at the same time as your instructor.
 You will have access to [a private training-specific Slack channel](../software-setup/slack-procedures.md#using-the-training-specific-channel) in [Cancer Data Science Slack](https://www.ccdatalab.org/slack) that you can use as a forum to post questions.
 This channel will be monitored by instructors.

-For remote workshops, instruction will occur over Zoom, and sessions will be [recorded and distributed to course participants](../software-setup/zoom-procedures.md#zoom-recordings) (not posted publicly).

 {% if site.workshop_type == "remote" %}

+For remote workshops, instruction will occur over Zoom, and sessions will be [recorded and distributed to course participants](../software-setup/zoom-procedures.md#zoom-recording) (not posted publicly).

 #### Your instructors' roles during instruction

 **During instruction**, your instructors function in one of three roles: